-In this work, we aim to develop a \emph{learning-based} framework to accelerate finding the solutions of time and energy-optimal trajectory planning for CAVs based on graph neural networks (GNNs).
-In particular, we train a GraphSAGE network, a GNN framework with inductive node embedding, using offline data to learn the optimal solutions of the time-optimal cooperative trajectory planning problem for a group of CAVs.
-In real-time implementation, the prediction of the optimal terminal time for each CAV can be used as an initial guess for a numerical algorithm to quickly find the optimal solution for the terminal time and the corresponding optimal trajectory that satisfies all the constraints.
-The proposed framework enables fast implementation for solving the cooperative time-optimal trajectory planning problem, where the problem for multiple CAVs must be solved sequentially.
+In this work, we develop a \emph{learning-to-warm-start} framework to accelerate finding the solutions of time and energy-optimal trajectory planning for CAVs based on graph neural networks (GNNs).
+In particular, we train a GINEConv network, a GNN architecture that incorporates edge attributes into the message-passing process, using offline data to learn the optimal solutions of the time-optimal cooperative trajectory planning problem for a group of CAVs.
+In real-time implementation, the predicted optimal terminal time for each CAV can be used as an initial guess for a numerical algorithm to quickly find the optimal solution for the terminal time and the corresponding optimal trajectory that satisfies all the constraints.
+The proposed framework enables fast implementation for solving the cooperative time-optimal trajectory planning problem, in which the problems for multiple CAVs must be solved sequentially.

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:prb}, we present the multi-agent time-optimal trajectory planning framework and the high-level optimal decision sequencing mechanism for CAV coordination in an unsignalized intersection.
-In Section~\ref{sec:gnn}, we develop a \emph{learning-to-coordinate} based on GNN to learn the optimal time solutions from offline-generated data.
+Section~\ref{sec:prb} presents the multi-agent time-optimal trajectory planning framework for CAV coordination at an unsignalized intersection.
+Section~\ref{sec:gnn} develops a GNN-based method to learn the optimal time solutions, which can serve as warm-start solutions for the numerical algorithm.
 Finally, we provide the simulation results in Section~\ref{sec:sim} and concluding remarks in Section~\ref{sec:cls}.